yunyicheng/TRexDAD/README.md

-The author wrote the *execute_and_plot* function, which performs an optimization process to determine the optimal tile positions in a gene sequence and plots the progression of the score over iterations.
+The author wrote the *execute_and_plot* function, which performs an optimization process to determine the optimal tile positions in a gene sequence and plots the change in the score over iterations.

 Other user-accessible functions are also developed by the author.
-Most of them serve as helper functions for the *execute_and_plot* function.
+Most of them serve as helper functions for the *execute_and_plot* function, but they can also be used indepently for specific tasks.

 `Biostrings` R package is used for calculating reverse complement of overhangs in the *get_overhangs* function.